 As the software runs at the service provider, it is also directly managed by it.
 This gives you the most recent version of services at all times.

-A user-centric model:
+7. A user-centric model

 Companies pay based on the number of people who use the service.
 For small businesses, the cost of software licenses has long represented a very high expense, if not too high.

 The SaaS model is spreading at breakneck speed.
 Due to the high level of competition, data security and performance issues are continually being improved.

-You entrust your data to the provider:
+1. You entrust your data to the provider

 Although the service provider is contractually committed to preserving the security and confidentiality of your data, you do entrust your company data to a third-party provider who stores them with them.

-Risk of service disruption:
+2. Risk of service disruption

-Requires a constant and fast Internet connection:
+3. Requires a constant and fast Internet connection

 SaaS is an online service that inevitably requires a good Internet connection.
 Several providers offer an offline operating mode that allows you to work without being connected to the Internet, and to synchronize data as soon as the connection is re-established.

 Likewise, several SaaS cannot be used if a provider has to temporarily suspend its services, especially in the event of maintenance work or server failure.

-Compatibility required with operating systems and browsers:
+5. Compatibility required with operating systems and browsers

 You may experience compatibility issues with operating systems, especially if you are a fan of macOS.
 Most SaaS vendors, however, optimize their utilities for Windows.

-Use of unfinished software:
+6. Use of unfinished software

 As SaaS programs are neither developed nor marketed on a traditional model, it sometimes happens that SaaS providers put online applications that are still under development.

 One thing is certain – SaaS is indeed a model of the future.
 SaaS providers do have some challenges; however, cloud Computing continues to arouse a certain reluctance on the part of customers, concerned about the confidentiality of their data.

-In order to prevent users from dreading unreasonable download delays or system crashes and falling back on traditional software, SaaS providers will need to continue to prove to us that their model has reached a level of technical maturity capable to calmly face future customers.
+In order to prevent users from dreading unreasonable download delays or system crashes and falling back on traditional software, SaaS providers will need to continue to prove to us that their model has reached a level of technical maturity capable of calmly facing future customers.

 The advantages mentioned above should clearly compensate for the weaknesses mentioned.
 In this case, SaaS will certainly become the most popular software model.